danielmagnussons/orgmode/README.md

 Org mode for Sublime Text
 =============

 Handles .org files.
-Features supported is listed in README.org
+Supported features is listed in README.org

 Only **tested on Windows 7 and Ubuntu 12.04**.
 Any pull requests for OSX is welcome.